StreetCan/KubeJS-GUI/README.md

+NOTE: The current code is depreciated.
+I will upload the new code at some point

 Requested mod recipe compatibility and features that will be added (basically a todo list):
 - [x]  Create (More advanced recipe scripts other than the basic mixing/pressing scripts)